zextras/tech-doc/source/carbonio/migration/migration-from-zextras.rst

 Migration of Zimbra Briefcases
 ------------------------------

-Zimbra Briefcases migrated to |product|, but you should execute a few preparatory tasks before doing so.
+Zimbra Briefcases can be migrated to |product|, but you should execute a few preparatory tasks before doing so.
 In short, Zimbra Briefcases are imported as Drive items and then migrated to |product| in phase 4.

-There are **two limitations** concerning users with multiple Briefcases.
+There is **one limitation** concerning users with multiple Briefcases.

-#.
-If there are two (or more) folders with the same name, they **will
-   be merged together** in one single folder when imported to Drive.
+* If there are two (or more) folders with the same name, they **will be merged together** in one single folder when imported to Drive.
   To prevent such situations, and users want to keep these folder separate, it is suggested to rename folders that share the same name.

-#.
-If those folders contain files with the same name, they **will be
+If those folders contain files with the same name, they **will be overwritten**.
+To avoid this problem, users should rename their files.
-   overwritten**.

-   To avoid these problems, users should rename their files.

 In any case, during the import from Briefcases to Drive, the log file will show a warning whenever a file is being overwritten, so you